ajdavid128/algo-practice/README.md

 Notes
 • The number can be negative already, in which case no change is required.
 • Zero (0) is not checked for any specific sign.
 Negative zeros make no mathematical sense.

+# Problem 2:
+ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.

+If the function is passed a valid PIN string, return true, else return false.

+Examples (Input --> Output)
+"1234"   -->  true
+"12345"  -->  false
+"a234"   -->  false